 Thar Desert Sand Dunes

 Following a routine similar to the morning, we were back in the saddle in no time.
-Our journey continued through the rocky plains and by military windmills until we reached the first sand dunes.
-Trotters warned us that the Thar Desert is no Sahara with endless sand dunes.
-As I kept this in mind, the numbers of sand dunes I saw during our three-day trek surprised me.
+Our journey continued through the rocky plains and by military windmills until we reached the first dunes.
+Trotters warned us that the Thar Desert is no Sahara with endless dunes.
+As I kept this in mind, the numbers of dunes I saw during our three-day trek surprised me.
 We stopped and went for a walk through the Kadar dunes, admiring the scenery and feeling the hot sand.
-The afternoon sun shaped the dunes shadows and gave a warm glow to the horizon.
+The afternoon sun shaped the shadows of the dunes and gave a warm glow to the horizon.

 Dinner was another perfect desert meal, even complete with sweet rice for dessert.
-We enjoyed the evening campfire and even got Punja and Madan to sing a few traditional desert songs – really lovely.
-The presence of the other tourist groups nearby took away some of the remote feels though, as the bigger groups rejoiced around jokes and music.
+We enjoyed the evening campfire and even got Punja and Madan to sing a few traditional desert songs – lovely.
+The presence of the other tourist groups nearby took away some of the remote feels though, as the more significant groups rejoiced around jokes and music.